etola/UFM/README.md

 ## Getting Started
 ### Setup Environment

-You will need to `pip install` again if you switched to here from the other branches.
+You will need to `pip install -e .` again if you switched to here from the other branches.

 ### Setup Data